Note: When filling out the Lakeland application

 - find "CERTIFICATES" section

 Emergency Medical Technicians (EMTs) and paramedics are trained to rush into action to handle a wide range of life-threatening injuries.
 Their main function is to respond to emergency calls and stabilize patients until they can be transported to a hospital or trauma center.

-EMT, known as EMT-Basic, is the entry-level stage for the profession.
+EMT is the entry-level stage for the profession.

 Paramedics are an advanced level and they work under direction of a physician.
 They acquire additional skills such as opening up airways and may perform endotracheal intubations and interpret electrocardiograms as well as use other complex equipment.